zigpy/zigpy/README.md

 Zigbee Home Automation integration with zigpy allows you to connect one of many off-the-shelf Zigbee adapters using one of the available Zigbee radio library modules compatible with zigpy to control Zigbee based devices.
 There is currently support for controlling Zigbee device types such as binary sensors (e.g., motion and door sensors), sensors (e.g., temperature sensors), lightbulbs, switches, and fans.

+zigpy contains common code implementing Zigbee ZCL, ZDO and application state management which is being used by various radio libraries implementing the actual interface with the radio modules from different manufacturers.
+The separate radio libraries interface with radio hardware adapters/modules over USB and GPIO using different native UART serial protocols.

 Reference implementation of the zigpy library exist in **[Home Assistant](https://www.home-assistant.io)** (Python based open source home automation software) as part of its **[ZHA integration component](https://www.home-assistant.io/integrations/zha/)**.

 ## Compatible hardware

-zigpy works with separate radio libraries which can each interface with multiple USB and GPIO radio hardware adapters/modules over different native UART serial protocols.
-Such radio libraries includes **[bellows](https://github.com/zigpy/bellows)** (which communicates with EZSP/EmberZNet based radios), **[zigpy-xbee](https://github.com/zigpy/zigpy-xbee)** (which communicates with XBee based Zigbee radios), and as **[zigpy-deconz](https://github.com/zigpy/zigpy-deconz)** for deCONZ serial protocol (for communicating with ConBee and RaspBee USB and GPIO radios from Dresden-Elektronik).
+Radio libraries for zigpy include **[bellows](https://github.com/zigpy/bellows)** (which communicates with EZSP/EmberZNet based radios), **[zigpy-xbee](https://github.com/zigpy/zigpy-xbee)** (which communicates with XBee based Zigbee radios), and as **[zigpy-deconz](https://github.com/zigpy/zigpy-deconz)** for deCONZ serial protocol (for communicating with ConBee and RaspBee USB and GPIO radios from Dresden-Elektronik).
 There are also experimental radio libraries called **[zigpy-zigate](https://github.com/zigpy/zigpy-zigate)** for communicating with ZiGate based radios and **[zigpy-cc](https://github.com/zigpy/zigpy-cc)** for communicating with Texas Instruments based radios based radios that have custom Z-Stack coordinator firmware.

 ### Known working Zigbee radio modules